A Farmgirl's Kitchen®

 • Baking powder – Be sure your baking powder is fresh.
 This leavening agent helps biscuits rise.

 • Buttermilk – Not only does it help create tender biscuits, the acidity of buttermilk reacts to the baking powder and helps them rise.
-For best results, we highly recommend using real buttermilk.
+For best results, we highly recommend using real, whole cultured buttermilk.

 • Cast Iron Cinnamon Rolls